 Most applications run on the cloud so as to make sure that there is minimal downtime, they can handle a heavy load, and save on buying and maintaining heavy infrastructure.
 If you are deploying your web-scraping bot in the cloud (such as in an AWS EC2 instance), you should make sure that your bot can scale up (or down), to speed up things when required and also to ramp down when not, so as to save money and be more efficient at the same time.

 Web data is one of the most unstructured data that there is.
 However, automated web-bots can’t be expected to clean the data they extract completely, yet!

-Say you get a two-member team to design your our web crawler, and they get it up and running.
+Say you get a two-member team to design your web crawler, and they get it up and running.
 However, both of them leave the organisation at a certain time.
 You bring in new developers, but unfortunately, the codebase for the bot is in a very uncommon programming language and hence developers for it are hard to find.

 That is why it is important that the code for the bot should be in a language that is popular and has good community support.
 Although this isn’t a requirement as such, following this can be highly beneficial in the long run.